Nazeeh21/wave-portal-svelte/README.md

 Due to [Metamask configuration issue](https://hardhat.org/metamask-issue.html), we need to update the chain Id of our Hardhat Configuration to **1337**.
 Also, we need to update the location for the [artifacts](https://hardhat.org/guides/compile-contracts.html#artifacts) to be in the `code/wave-portal-starter-boilerplate/src` directory of our app.

+Navigate to `code/wave-portal-starter-boilerplate/hardhat.config.js` file.
+This file consists of all the configurations regarding the hardhat ethereum environment.
 Make sure your `hardhat.config.js` looks like this.
 ```javascript
 module.exports = {
   solidity: "0.8.4",